Newark-on-Trent: Medieval to Stuart period

 The town became a local centre for the wool and cloth trade – by the time of Henry II a major market was held there.
 Wednesday and Saturday markets in the town were founded in the period 1156–1329, under a series of charters from the Bishop of Lincoln.
 After his death, Henry III tried to bring order to the country, but the mercenary Robert de Gaugy refused to yield Newark Castle to the Bishop of Lincoln, its rightful owner.
 This led to the Dauphin of France (later King Louis VIII of France) laying an eight-day siege on behalf of the king, ended by an agreement to pay the mercenary to leave.
-Around the time of Edward III's death in 1377, "Poll tax records show an adult population of 1,178, excluding beggars and clergy, making Newark one of the biggest 25 or so towns in England."
+Around the time of Edward III's death in 1377, "Poll tax records show an adult population of 1,178, excluding beggars and clergy, making Newark one of the largest 25 or so towns in England."

-In 1457 a flood swept away the bridge over the Trent.
+In 1457, a flood swept away the bridge over the Trent.
 Although there was no legal requirement to do so, the Bishop of Lincoln, John Chadworth, funded a new bridge of oak with stone defensive towers at either end.
-In January 1571 or 1572, the composer Robert Parsons fell into the swollen River Trent at Newark and drowned.
+In January 1571 or 1572, the composer Robert Parsons fell into the swollen Trent at Newark and drowned.